MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 Each resource block is validated, using the resource's schema definition, for the following rules.

 - Only properties defined in schema are used.
-- The data types for each property is correct.
+- The data types for each property are correct.
 - Keys properties are specified.
-- No read only property is used.
+- No read-only property is used.
 - Validation on value maps types.

-Consider this configuration:
+Consider the following configuration:

 ```powershell
 Configuration SchemaValidationInCorrectEnumValue